sellf-dot-org/sellf/app/views/docs/selling.md

 Sellf uses [Stripe](https://stripe.com/help/security) for payment processing.
 Your bank account information goes directly to Stripe, without ever being saved on sellf.org servers.

 Every business morning, any money you are owed will automatically be transferred into that account.
 The transfer can take a few days.
-If you do not have a bank account connected, the money will remain
+If you do not have a bank account connected, the money will not be transferred until you do.